LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Engagement attributes/conversation-outcomes.md

 {:start="5"}
 5\.
 Select the skill(s) for which you want this feature to be available.
 For example, your transaction engagement attributes may not be relevant for your customer support agents.
 6\.
-Select the engagement attribute properties that will be displayed to the agent in the agent workspace by clicking add field to widget.
+Select the engagement attribute properties that will be displayed to the agent in the Agent Workspace by clicking add field to widget.
 You must select at least one property.
 7\.
 For each of the selected properties, enter a display name.
-This name will be displayed to the agent in the agent workspace.
+This name will be displayed to the agent in the Agent Workspace.
 8\.
 Click save.

 ## Using conversation outcomes

-Once enabled, a new widget called conversation summary is displayed to the relevant agent(s) in the agent workspace during the conversation.
+Once enabled, a new widget called conversation summary is displayed to the relevant agent(s) in the Agent Workspace during the conversation.

 {: .notice}
 This widget will only be available if either conversation outcomes or agent survey is enabled.